Ovechkin revels in Messi winning World Cup with Argentina

 “I was very excited,” Ovechkin said Monday.
 “Of course, everybody knows he’s my favorite player and to see finally he get his dream and win the World Cup, it’s pretty big for him and I’m very happy for him.”

-Ovechkin got a Messi Barcelona jersey as a gift from teammates to celebrate his 1,000th NHL game three years ago and has met him and taken pictures with him.
+Ovechkin got a Messi Barcelona jersey and a trip to Spain to watch him play there and go behind the scenes as a gift from teammates to celebrate his 1,000th NHL game three years ago.
+He has met him and taken pictures with him.

 There are plenty of parallels between Ovechkin finally hoisting the Stanley Cup with the Washington Capitals in his 13th NHL season and Messi winning the World Cup in likely his last opportunity at age 35.
 Much like Ovechkin drove the bus on the Capitals’ first title run in franchise history and won the Conn Smythe Trophy as playoff MVP, Messi was dominant throughout the tournament, becoming the first player to score in group play and each of the knockout rounds.